Practice Policies & Patient Information

 The information is used by the Practice when handling a safeguarding incident or concern.
 We may share information accordingly to ensure duty of care and investigation as required with other partners such as local authorities, the police or healthcare professionals (i.e. their GP or mental health team).

-Third party processors
+Practice Third party processors

-In order to deliver the best possible service, the practice will share data (where required) with other NHS bodies such as other GP practices and hospitals.
+To deliver the best possible service, the practice will share data (where required) with other NHS bodies such as other GP practices and hospitals.
 In addition, the practice will use carefully selected third party service providers.
-When we use a third party service provider to process data on our behalf then we will always have an appropriate agreement in place to ensure that they keep the data secure, that they do not use or share information other than in accordance with our instructions and that they are operating appropriately.
+When we use a third-party service provider to process data on our behalf then we will always have an appropriate agreement in place to ensure that they keep the data secure, that they do not use or share information other than in accordance with our instructions and that they are operating appropriately.
 Examples of functions that may be carried out by third parties include:

 - Companies that provide IT services & support, including our core clinical systems; systems which manage patient facing services (such as our website and service accessible through the same); data hosting service providers; systems which facilitate appointment bookings or electronic prescription services; document management services etc.